Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-design-naming-variables-constants" %} name namespace scope `const` or `constexpr` variables intended for user consumption with **PascalCase**.

 {% include requirement/MUST id="cpp-design-naming-variables-public-global" %} name namespace scope non-constant variables intended only for internal consumption with a `g_` prefix followed by **camelCase**.
 For example, `g_applicationContext`.
-Note that all such cases will be in a `Details` namespace or an unnamed namespace.
+Note that all such cases will be in a `_details` namespace or an unnamed namespace.

 {% include requirement/MUST id="cpp-design-naming-variables-local" %} name local variables and parameters with **camelCase**.